TechDocsStudio/biel-docs/docs/installation/wordpress.md

 description: Add an AI chatbot to your WordPress site with this step-by-step guide.
 ---

-# AI chat widget for WordPress
+# Ask AI chatbot widget for WordPress

 Add an AI chatbot to your WordPress site using Biel.ai's web components.
 The integration works with any WordPress theme and can be added through a plugin or by editing your theme files.